KatherineMichel/portfolio/doc/2024-recap.md

 -->

 I published a [DjangoCon US Recap](https://katherinemichel.github.io/portfolio/djangocon-us-2023-recap.html) in October 2023.
 It was featured in [Django News Newsletter](https://django-news.com/issues/203#start).
 I learned in January that the recap had been Django News Newsletter's top article for months.

+## February

+### Board Games for My Nieces

+I want to start doing random, fun things for my nieces.
+I decided to buy them some board games.

+Games purchased:
+* Guess Who?
+* Candy Land
+* Scrabble
+* Clue

+I had countless hours of fun playing these when I was a kid.

+We face-timed while they opened box.
+They immediately began playing and loved them.

 ## March